Titania (Marvel Comics)

-Titania (Mary MacPherran) is a fictional character appearing in American comic books published by Marvel Comics.
-Created by then-Editor-in-Chief Jim Shooter and introduced in the 1984 crossover limited series Secret Wars, Titania has since then become a rival of She-Hulk, and has also been a member of several incarnations of the Masters of Evil and the Frightful Four.
+Titania (Mary MacPherran) is a character appearing in American comic books published by Marvel Comics.
+Created by then-Editor-in-Chief Jim Shooter and Mike Zeck, the character first appeared in Secret Wars #3 (July 1984).
+MacPherran is the second character called Titania.
+She is the rival of the superhero Jennifer Walters / She-Hulk.
 Originally a supervillain, in later years, she has reformed into more of an antihero.

-MacPherran is the second Marvel supervillainess to use the name.
-The first Titania (Davida DaVito) was a female wrestler and member of the Grapplers who was murdered by the Scourge of the Underworld.
-Upon DaVito's resurrection, her powers were expanded and she took the name Lascivious, as MacPherran had become much more strongly identified with the name Titania.

-Titania has been described as one of Marvel's most notable and powerful female antiheroes, being labelled as one of She-Hulk's greatest rivals.
+The character has also been a member of the Masters of Evil and the Frightful Four at various points in her history.

-Titania made her live action debut in the Marvel Cinematic Universe Disney+ series She-Hulk: Attorney at Law (2022), portrayed by actress Jameela Jamil.
+The character made her live action debut in the Marvel Cinematic Universe Disney+ series She-Hulk: Attorney at Law (2022), portrayed by Jameela Jamil.